- Post ID: 8

 - Whip up an authentic Sicilian feast in Palermo

-- Hop between the Aeolian islands of Lipari and Vulcano
+- Hop between Italy’s Aeolian Islands, including Panarea and Stromboli

-- Explore the seaside towns of Cefalu, Syracuse and Ortigia
+- Explore the seaside towns of Cefalu, Lipari, Taormina and Ortigia

 - Learn to cook Sicilian cuisine and lunch at an agriturismo